ccao-data/data-architecture/dbt/README.md

 ### I'm trying to generate and serve docs locally, but I'm running into an error

-Sometimes when trying to generate and serve docs locally, dbt will raise errors if your development environment is too far out of sync with the state of the production environment.
+Sometimes `dbt docs generate` will raise errors if the dbt resources in your development environment are too far out of sync with the state of the production environment.
 That error will look something like this:

 ```bash
 $ dbt docs generate